gdivanov/NYC-Housing/README.md

 print("Total Data Set = %i; Training Set = %i, Testing Set = %i"\
      %(data.shape[0],training.shape[0],testing.shape[0]))
 ```
 So, okay, we have a decently sized pool.
-But, we do want to also test a 75/25 out just for fun to see what happens later.
+But, we do want to also test a 75/25 out just for fun to see what happens.
+We'll save that for a later investigation and continue with our first run.

-First, we want to
+We're now ready to choose the SALE PRICE as our target set (y) and the rest of the features as our training set (X).
+We also want to choose our validation set in the same way.
 ```
-#
+#Choosing training set
 df_train = training.loc[:,data.columns]
 X_train = df_train.drop([price], axis=1)
 y_train = df_train.loc[:, [price]]

+#Choosing validation set
 df_test = testing.loc[:,data.columns]
 X_test = df_test.drop([price], axis=1)
 y_test = df_test.loc[:, [price]]